 Football fans may enjoy betting on Super Bowl winners and predicting the over/under and planning to beat the spread.
-But there is a whole other category of football betting that sometimes gets overlooked – but is always a lot of fun.
-Football prop bets.
+But there is a whole other category of football betting that sometimes gets overlooked – but it is always a lot of fun.
+We’re talking football prop bets.

 We will be taking a look at what football prop bets are, what to look out for with prop bets markets, and some of the wildest and craziest prop bets in football history.